ilikescience/ilikescience.github.io/_posts/2019-02-10-compounding-design.markdown

 ## What is compounding design?

 Compounding design, like compounding knowledge, stays relevant over a long period of time.
 It might be domain-specific, but it isn't limited to a single application.
 Compounding design often is more about the process than the results.
+Compounding design benefits both the designer and the audience.

 {% include image.html src="/images/compounding-1.png" caption="Extreme programming planning/feedback loops, from Hugh Dubberly's 'How Do You Design?'"%}

-[Design principles](/writing/principles) are compounding design.
-Compounding design creates positive feedback loops, improving design that comes after it.
-Compounding design benefits both the designer and the audience.
+[Design principles](/writing/principles) are an example compounding design.
+Design principles create positive feedback loops, improving the design that follows them.
+The process of writing design principles improves the team that writes them.

-Design systems are an example of compounding design.
+Design systems are another example of compounding design.
 They help designers, engineers, and end users by creating a consistent foundation for rapid iteration and improvement.
-Well-built and -maintained design systems can influence a product for years, even influencing similar products.
-[Material Design](https://material.io/), love it or hate it, is a great instance of compounding design.
+Well-built and well-maintained design systems can influence a product for years, even influencing similar products.
+[Material Design](https://material.io/), love it or hate it, is a great example of compounding design.

 ## What is expiring design?